 On the liner side, clip the fabric close to the seam.

 This will also help remove some bulk on the lining.

 Now pull everything right-side out.
 Carefully shape the outside part until the curves look good and press.
 Tuck the open ends into the stocking and topstitch the opening closed.

 Now carefully tuck the lining inside the stocking.

 Optional: Top stitch around the top edge for a more finished look.

 I just used Elmer’s Craft glue to put on some ric rac.

 I suggest making a practice stocking just to see how it comes together and I guarantee each stocking you make after that will get faster and easier.
-You could easily make a bunch in one afternoon.
+This pattern is super beginner-friendly, and if you’re already confident with a sewing machine, you could easily make a bunch in one afternoon.